hananwanii/Meal-App/README.md

 * You can also save your Favourite Foods.

 ##DEMO

-you can open the app via this link https://hananwaniii.github.io/
+You can open the app via this link https://recipe-teller.netlify.app

 ## Source